-\textit{Training phase:} We consider a training phase, where the task oriented AI model leveraged the data collected from all users $u\in U$ for the training process.
-Therefore, the training data batch is sampled from a data pool, which is the joint distribution of all distributed domain.
-To characterize the total distortion of the system with $U$ users, we have to consider the following lemma: \begin{lemma} Giving each user $u\in U$ sampled data from different domains.
-We have the learning data at the server sampled from a data pool, which can be considered as the joint distribution among all devices' data distribution, thus we have the servers' data variance can be considered as:
+The goal-oriented AI model utilizes data collected from all users $u\in U$ for the training process.
+Therefore, the training data batch is sampled from a data pool, which represents the joint distribution of all distributed domains.
+To characterize the total distortion of the system with $U$ users, we consider the following lemma. \begin{lemma} Considering that each user $u\in U$ samples data from different domains and the learning data at the server is sampled from a data pool, thus we can consider the joint data distortion at the server as follows: